K4tyushAa/NukeBOT---Discord/README.md

 >help
 __________________________________________________________________

-Open config.JSON and put the your BOT token
+Open config.JSON and put your BOT token

 __________________________________________________________________